 This compression of time promotes stronger feelings of intimacy than conventional in-person dating experiences.

 Researchers at Cornell University exposed 85 opposite-sex participants to an in-person exchange, an online exchange with video chat, or a text-only exchange.
 They discovered that the text-only couples wrote more statements of affection than either of the other groups and were typically more comfortable sharing intimate information about themselves.

 I’m going to go out on a limb here and speculate on the implications of this research.

-I think that one of the reasons people who meet online are more likely to emotionally connect with one another is because of the sifting process itself.
-Selecting who engage with, and when to demure requires a greater degree of self-knowledge.
+I think that one of the reasons people who meet online are more likely to connect emotionally is because of the sifting process itself.
+Selecting who engage with, and when to demur requires a greater degree of self-knowledge.

 In successful online romance, goals, values, and life aspirations are front and center.
 A sense of personal expansion is an essential element of falling in love.

 A deeper effort is made to explore one’s self as well as the attractive other.
 Online romance compels us to self-author our aspirations.
 This also reminds me of the research on long-distance relationships (where partners may or may not have initially met online).

 How do the most successful long-distance relationships work?
 These couples don’t engage in idle chit chat.
 They talk about their feelings.
 They know that they can’t physically touch, so they reach out emotionally instead.

 They mostly talk about the important things; feelings, aspirations, values; the kinds of topics which typically are not discussed early on when couples are initially dialoguing with one another eye to eye.

 Discussing values and aspirations is also a key reason why pre-marital counseling reduces the likelihood of divorce by 30%.